avivzusim/KnockbackModule/README.md

 KnockbackModule.applyKnockbackDirection(player, direction, speed, duration)
 ```

-Apply knockback to a player by LookVector
+Apply knockback to a player by LookVector:

 ```lua
 -- Load the KnockbackModule